hejnym/chess-knight/README.md

-# Knight's Shortest Path on an Infinite Chessboard
+# Knight's Shortest Path on Chessboard

 A logic game as a programming exercise.
-Find the shortest path of a chess knight on the chessboard.
+Find the shortest path of a chess knight on chessboard.

 There are multiple strategies to this problem - only one is implemented so far.
+A tree of all possible moves is built gradually and the result is evaluated at each depth level.

+Other suggested strategies to improve performance:
+- divide the board into smaller parts first
+- only try offsets that aim to the final square initially
+- try several depth level at once (can be also slower - can be nicely combined with previous point)

 ## Installation

+Clone the repository.

+If you want to run tests, run Composer.

 ```bash
 php composer install